by Mimi Collins

 An internship program is one of the most effective recruiting techniques, helping you build a relationship with potential hires early in their college career (before they are “on the job market”) and gauge their fit for your organization.
 An internship program can also help you achieve better retention: Research shows new college hires who have served an internship are more likely to stay with the employer.
 (For more on internships, see “15 Best Practices for Internship Programs”).

-Mimi Collins is director of communications for the National Association of Colleges and Employers.
+Mimi Collins is director of content strategy for the National Association of Colleges and Employers.

 NACE's Tweets: @NACE.org